Epson Home Cinema 3800 Projector Review

 You can see the label here.

-The Epson 3800 is a great projector.
+The Epson 3800 projector is a great model.
 It's pricey but offers some of the best performance in its class.
 It's almost as good as the more expensive Epson Home Cinema 5050UB, making the 3800 a better buy for most people.
 The XGIMI HORIZON Ultra has more features than the Epson, like an integrated smart OS and full Wi-Fi 6 support, but the Epson, in turn, has much better image quality.
 Overall, if image quality is what you care about, it's hard to beat the Epson 3800.

 Check out our recommendations for the best home projectors and the best projectors for home theater.
 If you'd prefer a cheaper unit, look up the best projectors under $1,000 instead.